-- Overhead costs, i.e., indirect costs (IDCs) or facilities and administrative costs (F&A) - Capital equipment purchases of \$5,000 or more see "Supplies" section above for more information. - Starting or expanding a farm or farm operation. - Major renovations/improvements to a farm or ranch, such as constructing or remodeling a building, construction of permanent: structures, fencing, and underground irrigation, etc. - Repairs/maintenance of existing equipment and buildings/facilities. - Providing meals/refreshments during events that are not necessary to maintain the continuity of a scheduled meeting/field day; breakfasts and dinners typically do not qualify. - Testing of commercial products. - The purchase and/or distribution of gifts, gift cards, etc. for any purpose. - Incentives: providing cash or cash value items to individuals to incentivize behavior. - Promotional items to give away, e.g., swag, mugs, clothes, bags, pens, pencils, etc.
+- Overhead costs, i.e., indirect costs (IDCs) or facilities and administrative costs (F&A). - Capital equipment purchases of \$5,000 or more see "Supplies" section above. - Starting or expanding a farm or farm operation. - Major renovations/improvements to a farm or ranch, such as constructing or remodeling a building, construction of permanent: structures, fencing, and underground irrigation, etc. - Repairs/maintenance of existing equipment and buildings/facilities. - Providing meals/refreshments during events that are not necessary to maintain the continuity of a scheduled meeting/field day; breakfasts and dinners typically do not qualify. - Testing of commercial products. - The purchase and/or distribution of gifts, gift cards, etc. for any purpose. - Incentives: providing cash or cash value items to individuals to incentivize behavior. - Promotional items to give away: e.g., swag, mugs, clothes, bags, pens, pencils, etc.

-Up to \$25,000 may be requested if one (1) or two (2) Producers are involved.
-Proposals with three (3) or more Producers may request up to \$29,900.
-Funding is paid as a fixed-price contract via a Subaward Service Agreement, with 50% of the award being paid upon execution of the Agreement.
+Funding is paid as a fixed-price contract via a Subaward Service Agreement, with 40% of the award being paid upon execution of the Agreement.
 The remainder is paid in fixed increments after submission and approval of progress and final reports.
 The submission of receipts and invoices is not required to receive payments; however, keeping detailed financial records is required.
 Montana State University may, at any time, request receipts and backup documentation to ensure compliance with the terms and conditions of the Subaward Service Agreement and that project related expenses correspond with the proposed budget.
 Farmer/Rancher grants can be funded for up to three years.